zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 backend-specific media flushes are complete, the media may be safely ejected.
 After this function returns `true`, a call to `afatfs_init()` must be made to begin using AsyncFatFS again.

-With the `dirty` parameter set to `true`, AsyncFatFS will skip cleanly closing the files and flushing dirty cache blocks to storage.
+With the `dirty` parameter set to `true`, AsyncFatFS will skip cleanly closing files and flushing dirty cache blocks to storage.
 THIS WILL CAUSE DATA LOSS!

 #### Directory Operations

 `bool afatfs_mkdir(const char *filename, afatfsFileCallback_t complete)`

 Create or open a directory in the CWD with the filename supplied.
-Note that the filename must respect the FAT32 8.3 limitation.
+Note that the filename must respect the FAT 8.3 limitation.
 If the directory already exists, the operation will proceed as if it had created the directory, but the files within the directory will not be affected.
 Returns `true` if the operation has begun, or `false` if there are no free file descriptors available to start the operation.
 The user must supply a callback function with the following signature:
 `void mkdir_callback(afatfsFilePtr_t file)`
 This callback will be fired with a file handle pointing to the new or existing directory if the operation succeeded, or it will be fired with a `NULL` file handle if the mkdir failed.
-Failures could be due to the filesystem being full or the CWD hitting a FAT32 limit.
+Failures could be due to the filesystem being full or the CWD hitting a FAT limit.
+It is up to the user application to close the directory handle once it is no longer needed.

 `bool afatfs_chdir(afatfsFilePtr_t dirHandle)`